 AMDC designs, develops and tests small experimental rockets that demonstrate new approaches to modularity, flight control, and prototyping.
 Cooperation with student groups in experimental flight activities ensures exchange of know how and experiences with the next generation of aerospace engineers.
 In addition AMDC is analyzing the environmental impact of rocket launches.

-This small experimental rocket features a modular design that allows quick and easy substitution of the guidance system module, including an optional sensor package, and the propulsion module.
+The videos show the test flight of a small reusable experimental rocket, that was realized together with the Institute of Flight System Dynamics at the Technical University Munich.
+The rocket features a modular design that allows quick and easy substitution of the guidance system module, including an optional sensor package, and the propulsion module.
 Various combinations are possible.
-Flight tests are scheduled for 2021.
-The Guidance Module Testbed is realized together with the Institute of Flight System Dynamics at the Technical University Munich.

 AMDC Liquid-Fueled Engine